Abhishek Pictures

 Abhishek Pictures is a film distribution and production company that was founded in 1976 by Nama Madhusudhan Rao.
 The company distributed over 100 films across India, with the majority of its catalogue being Hindi cinema.
 His son, Abhishek Nama, later took over the business.

+In 2017, Abhishek decided to venture into film production.
+Abhishek Pictures produced Babu Baga Busy, the remake of Hunterrr (2015), starring Srinivas Avasarala.